-In our last post we demystified how to get great looking eyebrows.
+In a recent post we demystified how to get great looking eyebrows.
 In this post we tackle a hot beauty trend — color correction.

 Color correction not only neutralizes redness or other skin imperfections such as dark spots, dark circles under the eye or other hyperpigmentation issues, but also has the effect of making the skin look brighter.

 Color correction is actually not a new technique but one makeup artists have long used to obtain a flawless skin texture.
 Our professional makeup artists at SRK Headshot Day routinely apply color correction on our customers.
-Even our male customers benefit from color correction if they have a lot of redness in their cheeks either from a natural tendency to ruddiness or from spending too much time in the sun or if they have dark under eye circles.
+Even our male customers benefit from color correction if they have a lot of redness in their cheeks either from a natural tendency to ruddiness or from spending too much time in the sun.
 The goal isn’t to pile on a lot of color correction product but instead to use a very small amount to neutralize redness or other skin discolorations.
 Think neutralize, not camouflage.

 Our customers love the effect of color correction but lament that there is no way they could master the technique of color correction in front of their own makeup mirrors.
 But our artists apply more color correcting than you would need for a day at the office or even a night on the town because the lights we use during your headshot session are very bright so camera-ready makeup — which is typically heavier than your everyday makeup — is needed to counter the bright lights.
 Pinpoint correction where you strive to correct every dark or red spot is often overkill for daily life.